jroblak/jroblak.github.com/_posts/2018-01-12-hack-the-box-jail.md

 .frank
 {% endhighlight %}

 Opening `note.txt` gives us an encrypted message.
-Due to all of the repition, it looks like a simple substituion cipher, and it is
+Due to all of the repetition, it looks like a simple substituion cipher, and it is
 (<a href="https://quipqiup.com/">quipqiup</a> suffices):
 {% highlight shell %}
 Szszsz!
 Mlylwb droo tfvhh nb mvd kzhhdliw!
 Lmob z uvd ofxpb hlfoh szev Vhxzkvw uiln Zoxzgiza zorev orpv R wrw!!!